 consultant: Subodh Kumar, Ph.D.

-Biologically active multi-targeted coordination compounds of platinum metals
+Multicomponent coordination compounds of platinum metals for biological applications

 doc.
 Mgr.
 Pavel Štarha, Ph.D.